SANIA-GUL/PROJECT-S/README.md

 Step 4:

-A single mixture in all rooms is loaded into the PEASS toolkit as a single instance for the subjective listening test.
+A single mixture in all rooms is loaded into the PEASS toolkit as a single instance for the subjective listening test using the instructions given in mushram_config.txt given in the " Quality Folder" given in repository.

 Step 5: